nus-cs2113-AY2324S2/ip/docs/README.md

 Welcome to the Chatbot Colin User Guide!
 This guide provides instructions on how to use the chatbot effectivel

 ## Introduction
-The chatbot is designed to assist you with managing tasks, providing you a bot to store your tasks in a list, with features such as adding and deleteing tasks, marking and finding specific tasks.
+The chatbot is designed to assist you with managing tasks, providing you a bot to store your tasks in a list, with features such as adding and deleting tasks, marking and finding specific tasks.

 ## Commands
 The chatbot recognizes various commands to perform specific actions.
 Here are some examples: